The Rule of Law Education Program encourages active participation by teaching Australian students about the rule of law.

 – United Nations Office on Drugs and Crime

-Case studies aim to develop students’ knowledge, understanding and critical thinking skills in relation to the Australian legal system, as well as its effectiveness in promoting a just and fair society by capturing a range of perspectives. .
-Available in PDF
+Case studies aim to develop students’ understanding and critical thinking skills in relation to the Australian legal system.

 All content provided in this section aims to support teachers in delivering content to students in developing knowledge and understanding of concepts in Australian history and Civics education through the key learning area of Humanities and Social Sciences.
 The below teaching material provides simple explainers for students starting to understand these concepts, including information articles, student activities, study tasks, and ideas for programming and assessment.
 Resources accommodate all learning styles and ability levels to provide particular focus on differentiation across tasks.